 The costs of service analysis described in preceding sections of this report provide a basis for the design of water rates.
 The rate schedules for FY 2018 to FY 2022 shown in Tables 4-2 and 4-3 take into consideration the water utility's objectives and policies.
 The District has a general practice of stabilizing revenue by requiring 60 percent cost recovery through the fixed charge (facility charge) and 40 percent cost recovery through the variable charge (commodity charge).
 It is common to allocation max day and max hour fire protection costs to fixed charges.
-For the water utility, in order to comply with the 60/40 practice, we have reallocated costs that are fixed in nature to the commodity side.
-This does increase the level of revenue uncertainty for the water utility, but the District feels it helps manage the costs for the customer better.
+For this water utility, there was no need to reallocated costs outside of fire protection.
 Table 4-1 shows the reallocation of costs.